vvvv/The-Gray-Book/reference/hde/commandline-arguments.md

     vvvv.exe -o "c:\myproject\foo.vl"

 ## Args.txt
-A quick way to apply commandline arguments to vvvv is specifying them in and `args.txt` file in your Sketches folder:
+A quick way to apply commandline arguments to vvvv is specifying them in an `args.txt` file in your Sketches folder:

     C:\Users\..\Documents\vvvv\gamma\Sketches\args.txt